 The first sign of a good or bad result is usually in the Performance Overview panel.

 - Response time has a flat trend for the duration of the test

-- Request rates follow the same ramping pattern as Virtual Users (if VUs increase, so does request rate)
+- Request rates follow the same ramping pattern as Virtual Users (if VUs increase, so does the request rate)

-Typical signs of a performance issue/bottleneck
+Typical signs of a performance issue or bottleneck:

 - Response times rise during the test

 - Response times rise, then quickly bottom out and stay flat

 - Request rates do not rise with VUs (and response times start to increase)